uccser/cs-field-guide/text/chapters/en-coding-error-control.md

 - Missing a digit
 - Adding a digit

-The last two will be picked up from the expected length of the number; for example,a GTIN-13 has 13 numbers, so if 12 or 14 were entered, the computer immediately knows this is not right.
+The last two will be picked up from the expected length of the number; for example,a GTIN-13 has 13 digits, so if 12 or 14 were entered, the computer immediately knows this is not right.
 The first two depend on the check digit in order to be detected.
 Interestingly, all one digit errors will be detected by common checksum systems, and *most* transpositions will be detected (can you find examples of transpositions that aren’t detected, using the interactive above?)

 There are also some less common errors that people make